I cried over beautiful things

 the mother of the year, the taker of seeds.

 and the yellow is torn full of holes,

 in the first spit of snow on the northwest wind,

 and the old things go, not one lasts.

 in Vienna's City Park

-on this splendid November day
+around noon on a splendid November day

-© by Merisi
+Images © by Merisi